 Every day we are scattering seeds of some sort, and these are falling into the lives of others.
 You may scatter seeds of truth into others lives and have heavenly flowers from above grow where otherwise there would be but bleakness and bareness.
 Though you may never be able to preach the gospel with the tongue of an angel, you can translate the bible into holiness of life that others may read it (cf. 2 Cor 3:3; Prv 3:3; Jer 17:1; 31:33; Ezek 36: 26-27).
 There lives an old man today who tells the story of young stranger who roomed with him in a hotel room some sixty years ago… before retiring, this young man knelt down and silently prayed — “though his prayer was in silence, it spoke loud to my soul,” said the old man.
 “Half a century has rolled by, but that silent prayer still wields an influence in my life.”
 A life made lovely by prayer and contemplation of God will reflect the loveliness of God and impact those around us.
 We are told that we should be an example of believers in word, in conversation, in charity, in spirit, in faith, and in love.
 The more heavenly is our walk through life, the greater will be our influence for good… the more perfectly we imitate the life of Jesus in our life the more we will be a blessing to the world (cf. Mt 5:16; Jam 3:13; 1 Pet 3:1, 15-16).
 The question is this: Are we leaving God-honoring footprints on the sand of time so that others might read them in the years to come?

-Pastor and author Kevin Thompson tells parents that no matter what mistakes they may make as parents, they need to seek to utilize their influence for the well-being of their children, by righting the wrong… if they do not, they will forfeit the opportunity to influence them properly, either by failing to realize what they have done or by exerting power in wrongs ways (www.kevinathomopson.com/parents-influence-children).
+Pastor and author Kevin Thompson tells parents that no matter what mistakes they may make as parents, they need to seek to utilize their influence for the well-being of their children, by righting the wrong… if they do not, they will forfeit the opportunity to influence them properly, either by failing to realize what they have done or by exerting power in wrongs ways --- you can access his work at: (www.kevinathomopson.com/parents-influence-children).
 The most overlooked area of influence we have with anyone, including our children, is the example we set.
 No matter what mistakes we may have made in the past, if we will acknowledge them, seek forgiveness, and make amends, we can right a wrong and make it a tremendous example for others, including our children.
 The guilt of a mistake can be removed by confessing the wrong to the offended person and engaging in restitution; the integrity of our parenting involves honesty and openness and confession when needed.
 Remember, we are the premiere role models for our children.
 By owning up to a wrong, a parent will be acknowledging that Christ is the one who is the authority in their lives, and that it is His authority to which we must submit.
 Thompson addresses still yet another important issue for parents, and that is telling parents that children never grow weary of hearing the following words from their parents: “I love you; You are capable; You can do this; I believe in you; I’m here for you.”
 One of the main problems that parents have is that they are far too concerned with communicating their opinion with their children, and not nearly concerned enough with communicating their love and encouragement to their children.

 THE IMPACT OF A PARENT’S ATTITUDES & BELIEFS